I sometimes wonder – when did my story start?

 Perhaps the moment I emerged out of my mom’s vagina, eyes closed, about to inhale for my first time during the Pisces season of 1981 with a first quarter Gemini moon up high in the dark vast sky and the constellation of Scorpio rising in the east.

-Perhaps the moment a judge informed us, on a cold day in January 1988, that mom would keep custody of us, our grandparents would have us on weekends, and our dad could only see us once a month under supervision.
+Perhaps the moment a judge informed us, on a chilly day in January 1988, that mom would keep custody of us, our grandparents would have us on weekends, and our dad could only see us once a month under supervision.

 Perhaps the moment my grandparents intuitively decided to pick up a random long-haired hitchhiker off a dusty road, on a sweltering August day in the Okaganon Valley, only to discover that all three had the same goal: to find my newly pregnant mom.